Retire in Switzerland

 When we asked people living in Switzerland about club and activities where newcomers can meet others, they responded:

 "Local English speaking club called Centre Point.
 Also the Professional Women's Group has very interesting topics and a fun mix of people.
-I've also heard good things about the American Women's Club," said a retiree who moved to Basel, Switzerland.
+I've also heard good things about the American Women's Club," explained a retiree in Basel.

 What is life like in Switzerland?